SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/grouping-devices.html.md

 Cumulocity distinguishes between top-level groups and subgroups.

-Top-level groups are shown in the "Group" menu in the navigator at top-level.
+Top-level groups are shown in the **Group** menu in the navigator at top-level.
 Subgroups are used to further subdivide top-level groups.

 ### Viewing groups

-To display a list of all groups in the account, click "Groups" in the navigator.
+To display a list of all groups in the account, click **Groups** in the navigator.

 <img src="/guides/images/users-guide/DeviceManagement/DevMgmt_GroupList.png" alt="Groups list" style="max-width: 100%">